orlinbox/fe-theme/README.md

 $ git diff --word-diff
 ```

-* If you plan to use SVGs in the project, you should consider using [SVGO](https://github.com/svg/svgo), which is also available as a [Grunt task](https://github.com/sindresorhus/grunt-svgmin)
+* If you plan to use SVGs in the project, you should consider using [SVGO](https://github.com/svg/svgo), which is also available as a [Grunt task](https://github.com/sindresorhus/grunt-svgmin).
+Another solution for images is [Grunticon](https://github.com/filamentgroup/grunticon).

 ---

 ## Version history

+* 0.1.6 - added default print styles
 * 0.1.5 - added "ellipsis" class and extend (for single line)
 * 0.1.4 - added default styles for inputs and buttons
 * 0.1.3 - added "clearfix" class and extend